Pairs trade: A simplified example

 Pepsi (PEP) and Coca-Cola (KO) are different companies that create a similar product, soda pop.
 Historically, the two companies have shared similar dips and highs, depending on the soda pop market.
 If the price of Coca-Cola were to go up a significant amount while Pepsi stayed the same, a pairs trader would buy Pepsi stock and sell Coca-Cola stock, assuming that the two companies would later return to their historical balance point.
 If the price of Pepsi rose to close that gap in price, the trader would make money on the Pepsi stock, while if the price of Coca-Cola fell, they would make money on having shorted the Coca-Cola stock.

 The reason for the deviated stock to come back to original value is itself an assumption.
-It is assumed that the pair will have similar business performance as in the past during the holding period of the stock.
+It is assumed that the pairs trade will have similar business performance as in the past during the holding period of the stock.